Hallmarks of Women's Fashions of the 1920s

-- A Tubular silhouette erased the typical feminine shape
+- A tubular silhouette that erased the typical feminine shape

-- Dropped waistlines created a long, slim figure
+- Dropped waistlines that created a long, slim figure

-- Shorter hemlines made it easier to drive cars and move quickly
+- Shorter hemlines that made it easier to drive cars and move quickly

 Women's fashions of the 1920s are a large part of the Jazz Age identity.
-New technology and the end of the horrors brought about by World War I and the 1918 Flu Pandemic gave rise to a youthful exuberance personified by the Flapper.
+The 1920s arrived on the heels of World War I, the 1918 Flu Pandemic, runaway inflation followed by an 18 month depression.
+When the American economy bounced back in a big way in 1921 it lead to a youthful exuberance that was personified by the flapper.

-Contrary to popular misconception, the short skirts and bold make up of the flapper did not rule the fashion of the day but were an iconic and memorable look.
-Fashion periods are usually distinguished by the female silhouette which presented a boyish figure with flattened breasts and loose clothing for most of the decade.
+Contrary to popular misconception, the short skirts and bold makeup of the flapper did not rule the fashion of the day but were an iconic and memorable look.
+Fashion periods are usually distinguished by the female silhouette, which in the 20s presented a boyish figure with flattened breasts and loose clothing for most of the decade.

-Women felt empowered when they won the right to vote (1920 in the US, 1928 for 21 year old women in Britain).
+Women felt empowered when they won the right to vote (1920 in the US, 1928 in Britain).
 The widespread use of the automobile, radio, and increased educational opportunities encouraged young women to cut off their hair and kick up their heels.

 The New Culture of the 1920s

 During World War I, young women worked outside the home more than they had in the past.
 They drove cars and disregarded tradition.
-Gender specific clothing began to fall by the wayside after women worked in munitions factories during the Great War.
+Gender specific clothing began to fall by the wayside after women worked in munitions factories during the Great War (1914 - 1918).

-A kind of cynicism that came in the aftermath of the World War I and the devastating flu pandemic of 1918 created a youth culture that glorified fast living, dancing, and the exciting sounds of syncopated jazz described by the writer F. Scott Fitzgerald as the Lost Generation.
+A kind of cynicism that came in the aftermath of the World War I and the devastating flu pandemic of 1918 created a youth culture that glorified fast living, dancing, and the exciting sounds of syncopated jazz described by the writer F. Scott Fitzgerald in his classic novel The Great Gatsby.
+The term "The Lost Generation" is credited to Gertrude Stein by Ernest Hemingway to depict a loss of faith in the establishment and traditional values.

-The youth drank in carefree disregard of Prohibition (which outlawed the manufacture, sale, and distribution of alcohol but not its consumption) and lost respect for authority and traditional morals.
+The youth drank in carefree disregard of Prohibition (1920 - 1933) which outlawed the manufacture, sale, and distribution of alcohol but not its consumption.
+Young people lost respect for authority and traditional morals.
 Young women smoked cigarettes and danced the Charleston and Blackbottom, typified by fast, jerky movements.
 Short skirts allowed greater freedom to dance; and plunging necklines, and low backs put more of the female body on display than ever before.

 Flappers incorporated an unusual use of clothing into the wild new style.
 Flappers rolled stockings below the knee, and wore unhooked rubber galoshes that flapped when they walked.